jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-grad-cam-in-tensorflow.md

     Predicted class: Vizsla (index: 211, probability: 17.10%)

-# Determine Target Layer
+# Determine the Target Layer

 OK, now we have predictions.
 Now we have to create a model that outputs the activations of the last convolutional layer as well as the output predictions.

 We should use the last convolutional layer for Grad-CAM because it provides the highest level of spatial information before the model becomes spatially invariant.
-We don’t know the name of the last convolutional layer and unfortunately we can't just loop through them and look for `if isinstance(layer, tf.keras.layers.Conv2D)` because many convolutional layers are not instances of `tf.keras.layers.Conv2D`.
+We don’t know the name of the last convolutional layer and unfortunately, we can't just loop through them and look for `if isinstance(layer, tf.keras.layers.Conv2D)` because many convolutional layers are not instances of `tf.keras.layers.Conv2D`.
 Instead, we can print out all the layer names and look for the last one before a `flatten` or `avg_pool` layer.
 We know it’s going to be one of the last layers, so we’ll only print out the last ten.

 ```python